Here is an extract from the book Gadi Mirrabooka, 33 dreamtime stories:

 The Dreamtime stories, are the oral form of the spiritual Dreaming, which comprises: Art – the visual form, Customs – the practical form, Music – the acoustic form, Totems – the spiritual forms, Lore – the cultural form, Lands – the physical forms.

 Altogether, they form an all-encompassing, mystical whole.
-Over the last two centuries, non-indigenous people have perceived these art forms as separate entities, rather than as part of a whole.
+Over the last 230+ years, since colonization of Australia, non-indigenous people have perceived these art forms as separate entities, rather than as part of a whole.
 The result has been a fragmented overview of the Aboriginal culture.

 The structure and form of a traditional Dreamtime story is quite unique and cannot easily be copied.
 An oral Dreamtime story of ten minutes’ length, can cover several topics and subject matters, and be suitable for all age groups.
 They are structured with valuable lessons for children, or for bringing a renewed understanding to older people.